 22. Chios, Northern Aegean Island

-- Best medieval property to stay in Chios: St. George Sykoussis Traditional Residence
+- Best medieval property to stay in Chios: St. George Sykoussis Traditional Residence.

-23. Patmos island, Dodecanese
+23. Patmos Island, Dodecanese

-Patmos is a small but remarkable island, also known as the Jerusalem of the Aegean.
 You can visit the dark Cave where Apostle John wrote the Apocalypse and the UNESCO Mοnastery of John the Evangelist.
-Stroll the medieval villages of gothic and neoclassic architecture and swim in the impressive twin or Ligginou beaches.
+Stroll the medieval villages of Gothic and neoclassic architecture and swim in the impressive Twin or Ligginou beaches.

-The best place to stay is at Skala in Patmos at this gorgeous property: Patmos Eye Traditional Luxury Villas
+The best place to stay is at Skala in Patmos at this gorgeous property: Patmos Eye Traditional Luxury Villas.

 24. Astypalaia island, Dodecanese

-Astypalaia is one of the most authentic islands to visit in Greece.
 Shaped like a butterfly, it will charm you immediately with its whitewashed villages, its picturesque main town laden with bougainvilleas, its Venetian Castle and the old windmills, the turquoise waters, and the peaceful fishing villages.
-Best place to stay: Ihthioessa Boutique Hotel

-Hydra is a cosmopolitan and classy island and a very popular yachting destination.
 A completely car-free island, it will stun you with its impressive architecture, the stone mansions, and the bougainvillea alleys.
 Hydra is one of the most romantic destinations in Greece.

-26. Skopelos island, Sporades
+26. Skopelos Island, Sporades

-Skopelos is one of the greenest islands as most of it is covered by pine forests.
-It was the main location of the Mamma Mia film in Greece.
-If you love wonderful sandy beaches with turquoise clear waters and the green of the pine trees surrounding them, this is your island!
+If you love wonderful sandy beaches with turquoise, clear waters and the green of the pine trees surrounding them, this is your island!
 Skopelos is also famous for its rich gastronomy.

-Best place to stay: Villa Glysteri
+Best place to stay: Villa Glysteri.

-27. Lefkada island, Ionian
+27. Lefkada Island, Ionian

-Lefkada is a stunning island famous for its breathtaking beaches like Katsiki beach (photo on the left) or the Egremni, a long, unyielding wall of cliffs, with bright translucent turquoise waters.
-It is connected to the mainland with a metallic floating bridge that you can cross by car.
-Best place to stay: Horizon View Apartment
+Lefkada is a stunning island famous for its breathtaking beaches, like Katsiki Beach or the Egremni, a long, unyielding wall of cliffs, with bright, translucent turquoise waters.

 Best Places to Visit in Crete

-28. Balos Chania Crete
+28. Balos, Chania Crete

-Balos beach and lagoon is located in the Chania region, in the northwest of Crete, and is one of the most impressive beaches in the world.
 It has white soft sand, but in some places, the sand has a special pink color, due to the crushed shells!
-Balos is an exotic and spectacular place with turquoise waters, and a large variety of rare flora and fauna.
+Balos is an exotic and spectacular place with turquoise waters and a large variety of rare flora and fauna.

 - Related Post: What to do in Chania Crete